victorolivo24/NBA-defense-optimizer/docs/implementation_log.md

   - predicts lineup-level defensive outcome with ML
   - simulates how candidate coverages may change that outcome
   - recommends the lowest predicted defensive-cost option

-Interview version:

-- The model predicts lineup defensive outcome.
-- The recommendation layer is heuristic and simulation-based.
-- The project is ML-assisted recommendation, not end-to-end supervised scheme classification.

 ## End-to-End Pipeline